 What are my next steps?

-If the blood test is positive, seek treatment.
-You will be referred to our gastroenterology team where they have the expertise to treat hepatitis C.
+- If the blood test is positive, call 903-877-7162 to make an appointment with one of our gastroenterologist who have the expertise to treat hepatitis C.

 *Recommendations from the CDC